 But, while elsewhere I was putting the whole weight on the psychological aspect of that national divide, let's see it as a strange and terribly overlooked phenomenon of an intellectual taste.

 Namely, it seems like any facts---once they get mixed with human saliva---come out as a personally fabricated model of logicalness.
-Just like two medicos may look at the same cluster of symptoms and derive two different diagnoses from them, so the same burning national issues may be seen through different lenses of Conservatives and Liberals.
+Just like two medicos may look at the same cluster of symptoms and derive two different diagnoses from them, so the same burning national issues may be seen through different lenses of Conservatism and Liberalism.

 As we are painfully aware, those differences are enormous these days.
-And not that a common ground is not possible to be found, but the emotional involvement is not even allowing a search for such a common ground.
+And not that a common ground is not possible to be found, but the emotional involvement is not even allowing a search for anything like a compromise between the two camps.

 Like I emphasized so many times elsewhere, I am a political cynic, which makes me suspicious about just about any political careerist no matter what fancy name they may give themselves.

 Thus, not caring one bit whether Trump stays or goes, I could use him for a clear example of people's impulsive dislikes, or even a disgust which doesn't stop at badmouthing him, but also his family, who have absolutely nothing to do with the political life in the USA.